-Figure 5: Individual (black dots) and cumulated (red lines) resilience of wheat for the top ten European countries.
-Cumulated resilience is obtained summing progressively the production time-series and computing the resilience from the sum of the production..
-The bar plot reports the average production of the different countries.
-The colours of the bars indicate the pairwise correlation coefficients between the production anomalies of each country and the sum of the previous countries in the sorted list.
-Numbers in the x-labels correspond to the number of valid data in the individual time series and in the aggregated ones.
+Figure 5: Individual (black dots) and incremental (red lines) wheat production resilience of the top ten European countries.
+Incremental production resilience is obtained by summing progressively the production time-series and computing the resilience from the sum of the production.
+The bar plot shows the average production of the different countries.
+The colors of the bars indicate the correlation coefficients between the production anomalies of each country and the sum of the previous countries in the sorted list.
+The two numbers in the x-labels correspond to the number of valid data in the individual time series and in the aggregated ones.

-From the plot in Figure 5 it is possible to estimate the effect of the spatial aggregation of national time-series on the overall resilience of the European production system.
-The contribution of each country depends on the average production values.
-The effect of the cross-correlations between the different time series is modulating the effect of diversity on resilience [32,33].
+From the plot in Figure 5 it is possible to estimate the individual countries’ production wheat resilience as well as the effect of the spatial aggregation of national time-series on the total resilience of the European wheat production system.
+Among the top ten European producers, Germany displays the highest production resilience (above 200) followed by Italy, France and Poland.
+Romania shows the lowest estimated resilience.

+The contribution of each country to the total resilience depends on the average production values.
+Cross-correlation between the different time series is modulating the effect of diversity on total resilience as well [32,33].
 The production resilience of the top wheat producer (France) greatly increases when Germany and Italy – i.e. the second and third producers – productions are summed up.
 It is worth noting that cumulated resilience labelled as ‘Germany’ in Figure 5 is obtained summing the production of France and Germany.
-The cumulated resilience labelled as ‘Italy’ is obtained summing the Italian wheat production to that of the previous two countries, and so on.
-Germany is characterized by the largest individual resilience.
-Italian production is only partially correlated to the sum of France and Germany, which considerably increases the resilience of the aggregated time-series [33].
-The United Kingdom resilience is characterized by low resilience, and it is highly correlated to the sum of the first three countries.
-Thus, it does not bring positive contribution to the overall resilience.
-The other countries, characterized by lower individual resilience and lower value of production, contribute negligibly to the overall wheat production resilience.
+The cumulated resilience labelled as ‘Italy’ is obtained summing the Italian wheat production to that one of the previous two countries, and so on.
+The Italian production is only partially correlated to the sum of France and Germany.
+This explains the considerable increase in the resilience of the aggregated time-series [33] (see Appendix A).
+The United Kingdom resilience is characterized by lower resilience, and it is highly correlated to the sum of the first three countries.
+Thus, it does not bring positive contribution to the total resilience.
+All the other countries, characterized by lower individual resilience and lower value of production, contribute negligibly to the total wheat production resilience.

-The effects of crop diversity for the overall resilience of a single country can be conducted simply by inverting the selection labels (see code block below) and then executing that same code reported in the last three blocks presented above.
+The effects of crop diversity on the crop production resilience of a specific country can be estimated by simply inverting the selection labels (see code block below) and then executing the same code reported in the last three blocks presented above.
 This simple modification yields the results shown in Figure 6.